Chirk Aqueduct: Description

 The aqueduct consists of ten arches, each with a span of 40 ft.
 The water level is 65 ft above the ground and 70 ft above the River Ceiriog.
 The stone work is yellow sandstone.
 William Hazledine provided the ironwork for the aqueduct.
 Originally built with iron plates only at the base of the trough, iron side plates were added to the aqueduct in 1870 to alleviate leakage.

 The Chirk Tunnel starts at the north end of the Chirk Aqueduct, allowing the canal to continue on towards Llangollen.
 Chirk Railway Viaduct was built later alongside the aqueduct.
 It is slightly higher than the aqueduct.

+As is true for the entire Llangollen Canal, a steady current flows in the aqueduct with the narrow cross-section of the aqueduct's trough amplifying this flow.